LeonardoHenriqueAzevedo/Landing-Page-The-Batman/README.md

 <h2 align="center"> The Batman Landing Page</h2>

 # ✔️ Project
-This is a Landing Page for The Batman
+This is a Landing Page for the new Batman movie, the landing page has the option to watch the trailer, and a image with effect of scrolling.